What Does It Mean to Receive Jesus into My Life?

 John 3:16 is the Bible’s most famous verse.
 Its familiarity also means it can easily slip into Christian jargon we sling.
 We assume it.
 But the verse is staggering, and in it we come to understand what it means to receive Jesus Christ into our lives.
-John Piper explains in his 2009 sermon, titled, “God So Loved the World, Part 1.”
-Here’s what he said:
+John Piper explains in his 2009 sermon titled“God So Loved the World, Part 1.”
+Here’s what he said.

 Muslims, and others, stumble over the idea that God has a Son.
 So let me say a few things and, perhaps, say them in a way specifically with verses so that you can help your friend who stumbles like that.

 God did not have sex with Mary in order to have a Son.
 You hear that all over the world in Muslim contexts.
-It is a strange, strange thing to say: that God has a Son.
+It is a strange, strange thing to say that God has a Son.
 That is a strange thing to say.
-We Christians have taken it for granted for decades, but a brand new person who has never stumbled onto Christianity and hears that God has a Son won’t have any idea how to conceive of such a thing.
-He must have had sex with some goddess or something, you know?
+We Christians have taken it for granted for decades, but a brand-new person who has never stumbled onto Christianity and hears that God has a Son won’t have any idea how to conceive of such a thing.
+He must have had sex with some goddess or something, they would probably think.

 So John knows this is coming.
 John is giving us help here.
 He is not leaving us adrift with conceptual confusion about how to think about this.
-So here’s John 1:1: “In the beginning was the Word, and the Word was with God, and the Word was God.”
-Now, so far no mention of any Son, just Word.
+So here’s John 1:1:

+Now so far there is no mention of any Son, just Word.
 And he says three things about the Word.

 - He is God.
 The Word was God.

 - He is with God and therefore distinct from God.
 The Word was with God.

 - He has always been in existence and did not come into being because he was God.
 “In the beginning was the Word.”

 Those are three absolutely massively important and crystal-clear statements from verse 1.
 You don’t need a seminary education to see that.
 Those are simple, straightforward and gargantuanly and mysteriously important.
 Now drop to John 1:14: